-Sufi Practices are integral to the inward learning and discipline necessary for purification and the attainment of true self cognition.
-The student of Sufism uses the practices with love and devotion to develop and unfold his hidden abilities.
-The Sufi Master guides the student through every moment of his journey of self-knowledge.
+The Practical Aspects of Sufism® are integral to the inward learning and discipline necessary for purification and the attainment of true self cognition.
+The students of Sufism use the practices with love and devotion to develop and unfold their hidden abilities.
+The Sufi Master guides the student through every moment of their journey to self-knowledge.

 MTO Tamarkoz® (M.T.O.
 Meditation®)

 “Gather all your energies and concentrate them on the source of life in your heart

 for your findings to become imperishable, so that you will live

 Molana Shah Maghsoud Sadegh Angha, Message from the Soul

 The Sufi Meditation is called Tamarkoz® (M.T.O.
 Shahmaghsoudi Meditation®), meaning Concentration of Abilities which differs markedly from what Westerners call meditation.
 Tamarkoz® creates a state of equilibrium, balance and harmony in all dimensions of one’s being.
 This powerful and precise method of inward cognition and self-discovery aligns, balances, and activates the energy fields of the body and facilitates the unification of mind and heart.
 Therefore, the seeker becomes receptive and in harmony to attain unity with the spirit.
 True meditation connects one with the fundamental unity of all existence.